davetcc/hugojoomla/README.md

 at this site (https://github.com/vjeantet/hugo-menu-show) .
 You'll potentially need to alter your template along similar lines to that site if you have nested categories.
 If you did not have nested categories then a new version with an option that flattens out categories, to create a single level site will soon be available.

+In addition all content is currently converted as type "blog".

 ## Running the conversion utility